PaoloMazzon/JamEngine/docs/Worlds.md

 Worlds have a couple key features

  + Entities are automatically sorted into two categories: type and range (although there is still a list of every entity)
- + jamFilterEntitiesByProximity will automatically sort entities into in-range and out-of-range categories
+ + jamWorldFilter will automatically sort entities into in-range and out-of-range categories
  + Integrated `JamBehaviourMap` support (or more precisely `JamBehaviour` support)
  + Automatic memory management for all entities in the world
  + An array to store tile maps relevant to the world in